MarkStringer/cv/cv.md

 Lead a programme of Agile transformation.
 Responsible for the coaching of four teams in the application of Agile, from project kick-off to final delivery.
 This included coaching on the introduction and implementation of a TDD and CI strategy for development teams.
 Also responsible for restructuring the PMO function to work with Agile development teams.
 ### Fry-IT Ltd (Nov '11 – Feb '12)
 Scrum Master:  Responsible for running all Agile aspects of software development for a team distributed across Europe.
-Project Management Consultant: Worked with the directors of Fry-IT to produce a scalable structure for software development.
-Managed Relationships with 3rd Party Stakeholders, including Oxford University Medical School.
 ### John Wiley and Sons Ltd, Online Library (Dec '09 – Oct '11)
 Contract renewed 3 times
 Scrum Master and Project Manager: Delivered a $30m project which represented a possible $500m annual turnover for the company.
 Delivered against an aggressive timescale within a rigid 1 month window of opportunity for release in September 2010.